Here’s a question I get asked a lot…

 It’s complicated, but the short answer is yes.

 You can make a decent (but not glamorous) living as an English teacher in Madrid – and probably many other places in Spain.

-The long answer is, of course, that it depends on what you’re doing and what you consider to be “a living”.
+The long answer is, of course, that it depends on what exactly you’re doing and what you consider to be “a living”.

-I managed to survive on an English teacher’s salary for 10 years – and I still do my teaching online.
+I managed to survive on an English teacher’s salary for 10 years – and I still do my teaching in various ways online.

-But the salary was hardly getting me rich (plus, I didn’t have kids, a “family”, all of that stuff).
+But the salary was hardly getting me rich – plus, I didn’t have kids, a family to support, all of that stuff.

 A few weeks ago I wrote about the cost of living in Madrid.
 And you should definitely take that into account as well.

-Madrid’s cheaper than many other world cities, but the salaries are also lower.
+Madrid’s expensive by Spanish standards.
+But it’s cheaper than many other world cities, and the salaries are also lower.

 If you move here you might end up “scraping by” on salaries that wouldn’t impress people back home – once again, depending where home is.